GervinFung/ts-add-js-extension/public/help.md

 ts-add-js-extension.js

-Automatically appending the `.js` or `.mjs` extension to each relative import and export statement in ES Module JavaScript
+Automatically appending the `.js` extension to each relative import and export statement in ES Module JavaScript

 This feature is particularly beneficial for TypeScript projects that target ES Module.